 Most households have both a DSL connection and a cable connection.
-About 30% of Dutch households has a fiber connection in their home.
-New fiber networks are in development, but progress is slow.
-There is little enthusiasm among investors to invest in a new fiber network, because of the high cost of digging the cables & the long payback period.
-KPN (owner of most of the DSL network) and Ziggo/Vodafone (owner of most of the cable network) prefer in making their current network faster, instead of creating competition for their current infrastructure by investing in fiber.
+About 30% of Dutch households has a fibre connection in their home.
+New fibre networks are in development, but progress is slow.
+There is little enthusiasm among investors to invest in a new fibre network, because of the high cost of digging the cables & the long payback period.
+KPN (owner of most of the DSL network) and Ziggo/Vodafone (owner of most of the cable network) prefer in making their current network faster, instead of creating competition for their current infrastructure by investing in fibre.

 Best internet provider in The Netherlands

 Wondering what the best ISP is in Holland?

 Depending on reviews on our website, these ISPs come out on top: